Pasión River

 The riverine drainage system of the Pasión and its tributaries covers an area of over 5000 km2 and forms a watershed for a substantial portion of the present-day Guatemalan department of Petén's western half.

 The Pasión river basin is recognized as an archaeological region or zone, and contains a number of archaeological sites of the pre-Columbian Maya civilization, which to an extent shared some commonalities in Maya architectural style, political history and glyphic conventions.
 Maya ceremonial and urban centers located within the region include Dos Pilas, Tamarindito, Altar de Sacrificios, Aguateca, Seibal and Machaquila.

 Pollution

-On June 6, 2015, residents around La Pasión River reported finding of a high count of dead fish floating along the river.
+On June 6, 2015, residents around La Pasión River reported finding of a high count of dead fish floating in the river.
 On June 11, 2015, Guatemala's authorities inspected palm oil company "Reforestadora de Palmas de Petén, S.A."
-(REPSA), located in Sayaxché, and found traces of Malathion in the company's tributaries leading to La Pasión River.
+(REPSA), located in Sayaxché, and found traces of Malathion, a pesticide, in the company's tributaries leading to La Pasión River.
 Tranquilino Xojalaj, administrator of REPSA, declared that heavy rain caused the treatment wells to flood into the river, however the company denied responsibility, stating that they do not use Malathion as a pesticide.

 By June 15, 2015, dead fish had been found over 105 km downstream.
 The pollution might have entered the Usumacinta River, which travels all the way to México.